Why It’s Important to Clean an Outdoor Swimming Pool

 Start by skimming leaves out of the water.
 A quick vacuum clears gunk from the bottom.
 The filter needs a rinse when it’s clogged.
 After that, check chlorine and pH levels one at a time.
 Sometimes, adding extra sanitizer gives results overnight.

-How do you remove algae from a swimming pool?
+What is the way to remove algae from a swimming pool?

 Conclusion